antaresproject/docs/docs/services/validation.md

 }
 ```

-Verification of these rules takes place once the data are sent and when the `isValid` method is used for the form.
-An example of the validation inside a processor:
+Verification of these rules occurs once the data are sent and when the `isValid` method is used for the form.
+An example of validation inside a processor:

 ```php
 public function create()